starknet-io/starknet.js/www/versioned_docs/version-5.14.1/guides/define_call_message.md

 ### Cairo

-Cairo has 2 versions, involving 2 types of data :
+Cairo has 2 versions, involving 2 types of data:

-- **Cairo 0** : here, everything is felt, an integer on 251 bits.
+- **Cairo 0**: here, everything is felt, an integer on 251 bits.
-  Available : array, struct, tuple, named tuple, a mix of these elements.
+  Available: array, struct, tuple, named tuple, a mix of these elements.
-- **Cairo 1** : with plethora of literal types : u8, u16, u32, usize, u64, u128, felt252, u256, bool, address.
+- **Cairo 1**: with plethora of literal types: u8, u16, u32, usize, u64, u128, felt252, u256, bool, address.
-  Available : array, struct, tuple, a mix of these elements.
+  Available: array, struct, tuple, a mix of these elements.

 Starknet.js is compatible with both versions.